-You must not contact a government official in an attempt to influence legislation or government policy on behalf of P&G unless your efforts have been approved by appropriate Global Government Relations, Communications or Legal personnel.
+You must not contact a government official in an attempt to influence legislation or government policy on behalf of P&G unless your efforts have been approved by appropriate Global Government Relations or Legal personnel.

 The Honest Leadership and Open Government Act (HLOGA) is a United States law that imposes criminal liabilities for violating U.S. Congressional gift rules, which are strict and complex.

 - All P&Gers everywhere in the world (whether or not engaged in lobbying) must comply with HLOGA.

 - Therefore, none of us may provide Members of the U.S. Congress or their staffs any gifts of value, including meals or products, without prior written approval from the Senior Vice President of Global Government Relations and the Ethics & Compliance Office.

 See also the “No Bribery” and “Gifts and Business Entertainment” sections.

 For more information, contact Global Government Relations & Public Policy, your local Government Relations manager or Legal.

 Only certain individuals within our Company may engage in lobbying efforts on P&G’s behalf.

 Political Involvement and Contributions